 The 76th legislature passed a law that replaced TAAS with the Texas Assessment of Knowledge and Skills (TAKS).
-As a result TAAS was administered for the last time in grades 3-8.
+As a result, TAAS was administered for the last time in grades 3-8.
 Exit level TAAS remained the graduation requirement for students who were in grade 9 or above on January 1, 2001.

-TAKS replaced TAAS as the primary statewide assessment program.
-TAKS was designed by legislative mandate to be more comprehensive than its predecessors and to measure more of the state-mandated curriculum, the Texas Essential Knowledge and Skills (TEKS), and to be administered in two additional grades.
-As required by law, students for whom TAKS is the graduation testing requirement must pass exit level tests in four content areas-English language arts, mathematics, science, and social studies-to graduate from a Texas public high school.
+TAKS replaced TAAS as the primary state assessment program.
+To satisfy legislative mandate, TAKS was designed to be more comprehensive than its predecessors and to measure more of the statemandated curriculum, the Texas Essential Knowledge and Skills (TEKS).
+TAKS also included two additional grades.
+As required by law, students for whom TAKS was the graduation testing requirement had to pass exit level assessments in four content areas-English language arts, mathematics, science, and social studies-to graduate from a Texas public high school.
 Spanish versions of TAKS were administered in grades 3-6.